 The University of New Mexico is accredited by the Higher Learning Commission.

 The University of the Southwest offers entirely online undergraduate degree programs in three different fields: arts and sciences, education, and business administration.

 USW strives to make college affordable for students with other life commitments.
 The school offers its online students a free laptop, textbooks, and virtual healthcare.

 The University of the Southwest is accredited by the Higher Learning Commission.

 Western New Mexico University is committed to providing students with an affordable online education.
 The school offers fully online programs for associate, bachelor’s, and master’s degrees.

 Most courses are asynchronous, but a few programs do require synchronous meetings.
 WNMU offers online tutoring that can be accessed at any time.
 Areas of study offered include educational leadership, chemical dependency, and mathematics.

 Western New Mexico University is accredited by the Higher Learning Commission.

-For postsecondary students in New Mexico, opportunities abound.
-The southwestern state is committed to improving its education system, so it can provide top-quality colleges and universities, plenty of online learning opportunities, and make higher education accessible to everyone.
+For many postsecondary students in New Mexico, opportunities abound.
+The southwestern state is committed to improving its education system and making higher education accessible to everyone through top-quality colleges and universities and plenty of online learning opportunities.